Borut Pahor

 Borut Pahor ([ˈbóːɾut ˈpàːxɔɾ]; born 2 November 1963) is a Slovenian politician who served as President of Slovenia from 2012 to 2022.
-He previously served as Prime Minister of Slovenia from November 2008 to February 2012.
+He previously served as Prime Minister of Slovenia from 2008 to 2012.

 A longtime member and former president of the Social Democrats, Pahor served several terms as a member of the National Assembly and was its speaker from 2000 to 2004.
 In 2004, he was elected as a Member of the European Parliament (MEP).
-Following the victory of the Social Democrats in the 2008 Slovenian parliamentary election, Pahor was appointed as Prime Minister.
+Following the victory of the Social Democrats in the 2008 Slovenian parliamentary election, Pahor was appointed as prime minister.

 In September 2011, Pahor's government lost a confidence vote amidst an economic crisis and political tensions.
 He continued to serve as the pro tempore Prime Minister until he was replaced by Janez Janša in February 2012.
-In June 2012, he announced he would run for the largely ceremonial office of President of Slovenia.
+In June 2012, he announced he would run for the office of President of Slovenia.
 He defeated the incumbent Danilo Türk in a runoff election held on 2 December 2012, receiving roughly two-thirds of the vote.
 In November 2017, Pahor was re-elected for a second term against Marjan Šarec.